tsfu/airlog/README.md

 The idea of creating this site, as well as its design, are inspired by `App In the Air`, `myFlighRadar24` and `Flighty`.

 This app is my personal project only.
 Not for commercial use.
+Please contact the author or log an issue if you have questions or see potential bug(s).

 ## Usage
 This is a pure frontend project.
 I use CDNs for JS libraries instead of node modules.
 There is no server-side code(nodeJS, npm, express, sqlite, etc).
 Also, to keep it simple to start with, there is no MVC framework in use(may move to React or Angular later).
 Therefore, this app does not store your data on a server.
 Your trips are stored client-side (in your browser) only.
 This is not likely to change in the short term.